littlebizzy/speed-demon/readme.txt

 * [Index Autoload](https://wordpress.org/plugins/index-autoload-littlebizzy/)
 * [Inline Styles](https://wordpress.org/plugins/inline-styles-littlebizzy/)
 * [Remove Query Strings](https://wordpress.org/plugins/remove-query-strings-littlebizzy/)
+* (more modules coming soon...)

+...if you wish to disable a certain module, see notes below (must add a line of code tou your wp-config file to disable a certain module).
+This helps avoid pointless (slow and unnecessary) settings pages and database queries.

 1.0.0 = BETA VERSION (we will be adding more features gradually).
 The purpose of this plugin is to bundle several of our popular performance plugins into one single plugin for easier installation and management.
 In order to do this efficiently, however, Speed Demon maintains our popular "no settings page" approach to avoid database queries and instability/setup requirements.
 The most stable functions (sub-plugins) are enabled by default, while less predictable functions (sub-plugins) such as Inline Styles are disabled by default.
 In order to enable or disable any given function (sub-plugin) simply use the defined constants below inside your wp-config.php file or using our free Custom Functions plugin instead.